Reflexology, Massage, Cold Laser Therapy, and NAT (The Niel-Asher Technique)for Shoulder Issues

 Click Here To Book on Line:

 Welcome to my Website!
-My name is Lori Thomas CR, LMT, if you’re looking for a Liscenced Massage Therapist, and a Certified Reflexologist (Ingham Method), Certified in Facial Reflexology Sorensensistem.tm, and a Certified Aromatherapist, you’ve come to the right place.
+My name is Lori Thomas CRR, LMT, if you’re looking for a Liscenced Massage Therapist, and a Certified Registered Reflexologist (Ingham Method), Certified in Facial Reflexology Sorensensistem.tm, and a Certified Aromatherapist, you’ve come to the right place.